 fishing service) put in a one-boat camptrip at the

 Carver Access Point on the Buffalo River in Arkansas.
 We

 clear up and drop out the fastest.

-The overnight trip was from Carver to
+The overnight trip was from Carver to Bakers

 Ford; about 26 miles.
 The cook; Tyler Hudgins,